ABOUT THE CAMPAIGN

 -

 One of Vassar’s most deeply held values is reflected in its commitment to sustain the rich diversity of our student body at one of the most diverse liberal arts colleges in the country.
-Significantly increasing endowment funds for financial aid to support and retain our students will address the considerable and rising cost of supporting a student body that is 20% Pell Grant-eligible (full-need) and 15% first-generation/low-income.
+Significantly increasing endowment funds for financial aid to support and retain our students will address the considerable and rising cost of supporting a student body that is 20% Pell Grant-eligible (full-need).

 For further information, contact Tim Kane at tkane@vassar.edu or (845) 437-5401.